What Is Containership In C++ - C++ Programming Tutorial

 };

-This example uses a pointer (OtherClass*) as an internal variable to incorporate OtherClass inside of ContainerClass .
-The constructor initializes other Object by employing the new keyword to create a fresh instance of OtherClass .
-Using the delete keyword, the destructor dealocates the memory that otherObject used.
+This illustration utilizes a pointer (OtherClass*) as an internal variable to include OtherClass within ContainerClass.
+The constructor initializes another Object by utilizing the new keyword to generate a new instance of OtherClass.
+By using the delete keyword, the destructor releases the memory that otherObject utilized.

 Example Code

-Let's examine a C++ containership example.
-In this example, the Rectangle class will have a Point class as one of its membership variables.
-A point in two dimensions is represented by the Point class and has x and y coordinates .
-The top-left corner, width, and height of a rectangle in two dimensions are all represented by points in the Rectangle class.
+Let's explore a C++ containment scenario.
+In this instance, the Rectangle class will include a Point class as one of its member variables.
+The Point class defines a point in a two-dimensional space with x and y coordinates.
+The Rectangle class utilizes points to represent the top-left corner, width, and height of a two-dimensional rectangle.

 Example